 The short answer is no. Although they are hardy you must acclimatise them slowly.
-We have a wonderful acclimatisation product that you would find very useful and something I recommend.
-Click here for more info.
+You'll be provided with instructions.

 Note: The picture with 3 tanks shows how efficient the Amano shrimp is when it comes to keeping a plant aquarium free from algae.
 The aquarium to the left had 3 shrimps, the one in the middle had none, while the one to the right had one shrimp during the start-up.
 They were all planted in the same way: 3 Anubias barteri var. nana and 3 Eleocharis parvula.
 The picture has been taken 3 months after the start-up.
 It is experiments like these that make Tropica recommend 1 Amano shrimp per 5 L water during the start-up of a new plant aquarium.
 Once a biological balance has been achieved in the aquarium, you can easily settle for fewer shrimps - e.g. 1 per 15 L water.
 However, if you have many fish that you feed, then we recommend that you maintain the population of 1 Amano shrimp per 5 L water.